SS trigger Mods in RA Vecta 2

 It is a common question with Rob Allen Guns, why do they not use a stainless trigger?
 I had the same question and after a few emails I caught up with Rob Allen to discuss.
 Surprisingly RA has experimented with of all kinds of trigger materials but landed on their newest grey version, a Kevlar composite.
 It turns out the geometry of the RA mech lends itself to adhesive wear which happens on two metal parts that are subjected to high load low speed movement ie metal trigger to metal seer, this can be seen by remaining knurling.

-A tradition unmodified handgun will have and average trigger somewhere between 5-7 lbs, yes some guns have lighter pull but this is an average.
+A traditional unmodified handgun will have and average trigger somewhere between 5-7 lbs, yes some guns have lighter pull but this is an average.
 The RA Kevlar trigger pull comes in at approximately 1.7kg or about 3.75 lbs.
 The mechanism was fail tested after 17,000 shots and failed at 734lbs.
 Fail testing consists of pulling the spear until the seer over rotates or another part of the mech fails releasing the spear.

 The Untested Copy